EOC 10 inch 40 caliber

-The EOC 10 inch 40 caliber guns were a family of related guns designed by the Elswick Ordnance Company and produced by Armstrong Whitworth in the 1890s for export customers.
-EOC 10 inch 40 caliber guns were the primary armament of armored cruisers, ironclads and pre-dreadnought battleships built or refit during the 1890s.
-These guns and their licensed derivatives armed ships of the Argentine Navy, Imperial Japanese Navy, Regia Marina and Spanish Navy.
+The EOC 10 inch 40 calibre guns were a family of related guns designed by the Elswick Ordnance Company and produced by Armstrong Whitworth in the 1890s for export customers.
+EOC 10 inch 40 calibre guns were the primary armament of armoured cruisers, ironclads and Pre-dreadnought battleships built or refit during the 1890s.
+These guns and their licensed derivatives armed ships of the Argentine Navy, Imperial Japanese Navy, the Italian Regia Marina and Spanish Navy.
 They served in the Russo-Japanese War, Italo-Turkish War and World War I.